-At a certain archery school, each of five students fired a single shot at the end of each day of training, as well as one shot before the first day of training.
-The graph above is a scatterplot, in which each of the 30 points represents the distance from the target that each student hit and the number of days the student had been in training at the time the shot was fired.
+At a certain archery school, each of five students shot a single arrow at the end of each day of training, as well as one arrow before the first day of training.
+The graph above is a scatterplot, in which each of the 30 points represents the distance from the center of the target to each student's arrow and the number of days the student had been in training at the time the arrow was shot.
 The solid line is the regression line.
 Use the drop-down menus to fill in the blanks in each of the following statements based on the information given by the graph.